fancycade/debian-joy/README.md

 djoy revert
 ```

+# swirl

+To more generalize this concept, we could implement a tool called a swirl that can take a script or a command, and do what djoy does.

+The swirl would be close to but not quite a blend.

+People can share their swirls with others on the debian swirl site.

 # How does this project 'spark joy'?

 It tries to only include, or at least emphasize, software that brings joy to me